brianvh/versus-api-docs/source/includes/_session.md

   /session?developer_uuid=<developer_uuid>&token=<token>
 ```

-> Returns a 200 with this JSON:
+> Returns a 200 with JSON following this structure:

 ```json
 {